 Click here for a Job description

-During the week of LEAD Wisconsin, chaperones and aide-de-camps help mentor and minister to our campers.
+During the week of LEAD Wisconsin, our crew is made up of chaperones and aide-de-camps.
+The crew help to mentor and minister to our campers.
 We want every camper to know that someone cares for them and to see the love of God on display.
-Chaperones and aide-de-camps are an important part of making that a reality.
+The crew is an important part of making that a reality.
 If you have a heart for ministry and a desire to be God’s hands and feet, helping to equip and engage the next generation, then you could be the chaperone or ADC our campers need.

 All crew members must:

 - Be a professing Christian